cds-hooks/docs/docs/specification/current.md

 ## Extensions

 The specification is not prescriptive about support for extensions.
 However, to support extensions, the specification reserves the name `extension` and will never define an element with that name, allowing implementations to use it to provide custom behavior and information.
 The value of an extension element MUST be a pre-coordinated JSON object.
-The intension here is that anything that has broad ranging value across the community enough to be a standardized extension has broad ranging value enough to be a first class citizen rather than an extension in CDS Hooks.
+The intention here is that anything that has broad ranging value across the community enough to be a standardized extension has broad ranging value enough to be a first class citizen rather than an extension in CDS Hooks.

 For example, an extension on a request could look like this: